gfonteno/oci/oci-visualizer-path-analyzer/lab3/lab3.md

         **Note:** Loading may take a minute to generate the results.

-3. As noted in the output, the stats of the forward path is **Unreachable**.
+3. As noted in the output, the stats suggest the forward path is **Unreachable**.

     * Analysis Output: